 When it comes to lowering blood pressure, everyone suggests reducing sodium intake and salt.

-According to the ADA, i.e., American Diabetes Association the dietary pattern should include increasing potassium intake, moderation regarding alcohol intake, increased physical activity, and reducing sodium intake.
+According to the ADA, i.e., American Diabetes Association the dietary pattern should include increasing potassium intake, moderating alcohol intake, increasing physical activity, and reducing sodium intake.

-On the other hand, the CDC, i.e., Centers for Disease Control and Prevention recommends that those with an elevated risk of cardiovascular disease, this includes those with diabetes should consume less than 1,500 mg on a daily basis.
+On the other hand, the CDC, i.e., Centers for Disease Control and Prevention recommends that those with an elevated risk of cardiovascular disease, this includes those with diabetes should consume less than 1,500 mg daily.

-This is actually less than the usual intake of Americans which is around 3, 400 mg on a daily basis.
+This is less than the usual intake of Americans which is around 3, 400 mg daily.

 Everyone seems to pay attention to salt, and no one says anything about sugar.
 You should know that in all US packaged foods there is artificial sugar added to around 75 percent.

 This amount of sugar can cause havoc in your body.
-As a matter of fact, many of the harmful health effects attributed to salt might be due to sugar.
+Many of the harmful health effects attributed to salt might be due to sugar.

-Overconsumption of sugar can disrupt the hormonal pathways.
-Also, it can cause increased blood pressure, fluid retention and increase the demand on the heart.
+Overconsumption of sugar can disrupt hormonal pathways.
+Also, it can cause increased blood pressure, and fluid retention and increase the demand on the heart.

-Around 15 percent of the US population consumes around 25 calories or even more of the daily calories from added sugar has a 3-fold bigger risk when it comes to cardiac death.
+Around 15 percent of the US population consumes around 25 calories or even more daily calories from added sugar has a 3-fold bigger risk when it comes to cardiac death.
 This is in comparison to those who consume less than 10 percent.

 When it comes to adolescents, almost half of their total daily calories probably come from added sugars.
 Besides issues like obesity and dental caries, such consumption raises concerns about heart health and blood pressure in young individuals who transition to adulthood.

-Some studies came to the discovery that reduction in salt intake might lower blood pressure.
+Some studies came the discovery that a reduction in salt intake might lower blood pressure.
 On the other hand, one study from the 1990s that made an analysis of research which was conducted over a few decades came to the discovery that this particular effect is small.

-A maximum drop of the top number 4.8 mmHg systolic and the bottom number of 2.5 mmHg diastolic.
+The maximum drop of the top number is 4.8 mmHg systolic and the bottom number of 2.5 mmHg diastolic.